KenMan1845/WebProgrammingFall2018/README.md

 App Features

-First you would create an account.
-It would say login and signup.

 When you first go into the app you would select your body type.
 There will be pictures of different body types.
 Then it would ask how much exercise you do.